 During the economic downturn that commenced in 2008, we observed a shift in consumer demand toward purchasing more used boats, primarily because prices for used boats are typically lower than retail prices for new boats.
-If this were to occur again (including as a result of the COVID-19 Pandemic), it could have the effect of reducing demand among retail purchasers for our new boats.
+If this were to occur again, it could have the effect of reducing demand among retail purchasers for our new boats.
 Also, while we have taken steps designed to balance production volumes for our boats with demand, our competitors could choose to reduce the price of their products, which could have the effect of reducing demand for our new boats.
 Reduced demand for new boats could lead to reduced sales by us, which could adversely affect our business, results of operations, and financial condition.